ethercreative/imager-thumbor/README.md

 Applies proportion to height and width passed for cropping.
 Accepts a float between 0 - 1 as the percentage of the proportion (i.e. 0.5 would scale the image down to 50% after cropping).

+### quality [int]

+Set the overall quality of a JPEG image (does nothing for PNGs or GIFs).
+Expects a value between 0 - 100 as the quality level (in %).

+### rgb [array]

+Will change the amount of color in each of the three channels.

+Accepts an array of RGB values `[r, g, b]` ranging from -100 to 100.

+### rotate [int]

+Rotate the given image according to the angle value passed.
+Should be set to an angle between 0 - 359.
+Numbers greater or equal than 360 will be transformed to a equivalent angle between 0 and 359.

+### sharpen [array]

+Enhances apparent sharpness of the image.
+It’s heavily based on Marco Rossini’s excellent Wavelet sharpen GIMP plugin.

+Accepts an array with the following values:
+`[sharpen_amount, sharpen_radius, luminance_only]`

+- `sharpen_amount` - Sharpen amount.
+Typical values are between 0.0 and 10.0.
+- `sharpen_radius` - Sharpen radius.
+Typical values are between 0.0 and 2.0.
+- `luminance_only` - Sharpen only luminance channel.
+Values can be `true` or `false`